fer/fer/notes/courses/INE/eJPT/3of3-penetration-testing-basics.md

 - Every information gathering stage will need the same focus and dedication as the first one.
 - Your penetration test will be **as strong as your weakest skill**!
 - First and one of the most crucial phases of an engagement.
-- A pentester cannot leave any stone unturned.
+- A penetration tester cannot leave any stone unturned.

 ### Open-Source Intelligence

-- Widening the attack surface
+- Widening the attack surface.
-- Mounting targeted attacks
+- Mounting targeted attacks.
-- Sharpening your tools in preparation for the next phases
+- Sharpening your tools in preparation for the next phases.

-Information Gathering from Social Networks
+Information Gathering from Social Networks:
-- CrunchBase: find detailed information about founders, investors, employees, buyouts and acquisitions
+- CrunchBase: find detailed information about founders, investors, employees, buyouts and acquisitions.

-Government Sites
+Government Sites:
-- System for Award Management
+- System for Award Management.
-- GSA eLibrary
+- GSA eLibrary.

-Whois database (also accessible through Linux command `whois`)
+Whois database (also accessible through Linux command `whois`):
-- Owner name
+- Owner name.
-- Street addresses
+- Street addresses.
-- Email Address
+- Email Address.
-- Technical Contacts
+- Technical Contacts.

-Browsing Client's sites
+Browsing Client's sites:
-- Check products
+- Check products.
-- Services
+- Services.
-- Technologies
+- Technologies.
-- Company Culture
+- Company Culture.

-Discovering Emai Pattern
+Discovering Emai Pattern:
-- `name.surname@company.com`
+- `name.surname@company.com`.
-- `surname.name@company.com`
+- `surname.name@company.com`.
-- Many email systems tend to inform the sender that mail was not delivered because it does not exit
+- Many email systems tend to inform the sender that mail was not delivered because it does not exit.

 ### Subdomain Enumeration